AndreaHasani/OneChat/readme.md

-# OneChat
+# Flask-Chat

-OneChat is a flask socketio chat platform.
+Flask-Chat is a flask socketio chat platform.

 ## Installation